 Copy-the-best (CB).
 The focal individual selects the model, m, with the highest payoff, pm, among the k individuals in the sample pool Si.
 The focal individual subsequently compares its own payoff, pi, with that of the model and if pi < pm, it copies the cultural trait gm of the model.

 Innovation.
-For the sake of simplicity we assume that all innovations to be incremental and beneficial, in the sense that it entails a higher cultural selective advantage .
+For the sake of simplicity we assume innovation to be incremental and beneficial, the latter solely in the sense that it entails a higher cultural selective advantage .
 Innovation occurs with frequency μ and consists of an update of cultural trait gi by an amount b so that at time t, gi(t) = gi(t-1) + b.
-Note that we allow for convergence, so two agents can, with probability μ2, independently reach the same g(t) if they had also the same g(t-1).
+Note that we allow for convergence, so two agents can, with probability μ2, independently reach the same g(t) if they also had the same g(t-1).

 As discussed in section 1, the stochasticity of the payoff signal (σ) is a direct proxy for the correlation between g and p.
-When σ=0, there is no uncertainty in the payoff, and agents are assumed to be capable of fully isolating the adaptive performance of a given cultural trait, and hence can correctly identify whether a variant is 'better' or the ‘best’, depending on the social learning rule.
-With increasing values of σ, the correlation declines and consequently traits with lower g can potentially be associated with a payoff signal that is higher than that associated with other traits with higher g.
+When σ=0, there is no uncertainty in the payoff, and agents are assumed to be capable of fully isolating the adaptive performance of a given cultural trait, and hence can correctly identify whether a variant is ‘better’ or the ‘best’, depending on the social learning rule.
+With increasing values of σ, the correlation declines and consequently traits with lower g can potentially be associated with a payoff signal that is higher than that associated with other traits that have higher g.

-Random copying (RC; unbiased transmission) provides a benchmark expectation for a comparative assessment of the two social learning rules that incorporate selection..
+Random copying (RC; unbiased transmission) provides a benchmark expectation for a comparative assessment of the two social learning rules that incorporate selection.
 Random copying assumes a copying process in which only the frequencies of the variants determine their probability of adoption (Bentley et al 2004).
-The copy-the-best rule (CB) involves a process of selection (the identification of the individual in the sample pool who has the highest payoff, p) and evaluation (comparison between the focal individual and model's payoff signals) prior to copying.
+The copy-the-best rule (CB) involves a process of selection (the identification of the individual in the sample pool who has the highest payoff, p) and evaluation (comparison of the focal individual and model’s payoff signals) prior to copying.
 Copy-if-better (CIB) offers a compromise between undirected random copying and the strongly directed copy-the-best rule.
-On the one hand there is no directed selection of the model (which is picked at random from the sample pool), but on the other hand copy-if-better retains the element of evaluation in that the model's trait is adopted only if it has a higher payoff, p than the focal individual's current trait.
+On the one hand there is no directed selection of the model (which is picked at random from the sample pool), but on the other hand copy-if-better retains the element of evaluation in that the model’s trait is adopted only if it has a higher payoff, p, than the focal individual’s current trait.
 We noted in section 1 that Powell et al (2009), doubting the realism of the copy-the-best rule, implemented a form of copy-if-better social learning in which individuals have an opportunity to copy a better skill with a probability proportional to the magnitude of improvement it represents.
-It could be argued that for Powell et al the probabilistic copying provides a partial implementation of payoff uncertainty, in the sense that higher skill-levels are more likely to be perceived as worth copying, but on the other hand, it does not ultimately capture the uncertainty about which models have higher skills.
-Our version of copy-if-better allows payoff uncertainty to dictate the accuracy of inference about which models have higher skills and is more weakly directed than Powell et als' rule, but on the other hand should be less susceptible to false inference from rare payoffs than both their rule and the copy-the-best rule.
+It could be argued that for Powell et al the probabilistic copying provides a partial implementation of payoff uncertainty — in the sense that higher skill-levels are more likely to be perceived as worth copying —, but on the other hand, it does not ultimately capture the uncertainty about which models have higher skills.
+Our version of copy-if-better allows payoff uncertainty to dictate the accuracy of inference about which models have higher skills and is more weakly directed than Powell et als’ rule, but on the other hand it should be less susceptible to false inference from rare payoffs than both their rule and the copy-the-best rule.